ansys/aali-flowkit/doc/source/user_guide/connect.rst

 .. _connect:

-Interact with the App
+Interact with the Application
 =============================

-Once the app is running, it launches a gRPC server which is waiting for new connections on the port specified in the config.
+Once the application is running, it launches a gRPC server which is waiting for new connections on the port specified in the config.
 The server implements the ``ExternalFunctions`` service defined in the proto file.

 Connection Examples
 -------------------